matanlurey/binary.dart/README.md

 As a result, there are no built-in ways to access integers > 32-bit provided (as web integers are limited).

-Feel free to [file an issue][] if you'd like limited support for 64 and 128-bit.
+Feel free to [file an issue][] if you'd like limited support for 64 and 128-bit integers.

 [pub_url]: https://pub.dartlang.org/packages/binary
 [pub_img]: https://img.shields.io/pub/v/binary.svg